Tylones/Immortals_ARSW_2019-2/README.md

 ### 10)

 * 1) It seems that, even by removing immortals as they die, it is possible for immortals to try to fight them before they're getting removed.
+Moreover, I'm not sure how an List works in java, but it could be possible that, when two sequential elements try to remove themselves at the same time, a problem could arise when trying to set the previous or next element.

 * 2) ```
             if(this.getHealth() == 0){